![]() |

 scene is this beautiful homage to Giorgione in the 500th anniversary of

 his death.
-It's a moving recreation of his Adoration of the Magi (in the
+It's a moving recreation of his Adoration of the Magi (now in the

 Castelfranco area.